GitHub project management for startups

 How fast can we get started?

 Browser-native signup, 14-day free trial, no credit card required for trial.
-Describe your first goal, confirm the graph, connect GitHub for code tasks — most teams have a draft plan in minutes.
+Describe your first goal, confirm the graph, and connect GitHub for code tasks.
+Most teams have a draft plan in minutes.

 Is Ravel a replacement for GitHub?